- Written by Dr.Mehmet Demircioglu

 If sedation is used, plan the hours after surgery before the day begins.
 You may need an escort, a safe transfer to the hotel, observation until alertness returns, and a delay in signing documents, walking alone, driving, flying, or taking more sedating medicine.
 A taxi booking is not the same as a recovery plan.

-Alcohol is a good example.
+Alcohol before a hair transplant is a good example.
 It can affect sleep, hydration, judgment, bleeding, and the way sedating medicines are handled.
-The plan around alcohol before a hair transplant should be clear before surgery.
 The same is true for postoperative sleep aids, which need separate thinking from procedure day sedation and are covered in sleeping pills after hair transplant recovery.

-I would delay the procedure if you need sedation but the medical risk cannot be clarified.
-I would also delay if you have unstable blood pressure, concerning heart symptoms, untreated breathing risk, unclear medication interactions, recent heavy alcohol use, or a history that does not make sense on surgery day.
+I delay the procedure if sedation seems necessary but the medical risk is not clear.
+I also delay if there is unstable blood pressure, concerning heart symptoms, untreated breathing risk, unclear medication interaction, recent heavy alcohol use, or a history that does not make sense on surgery day.

-The risk is higher in high volume or travel focused settings where you may feel that the day cannot be changed.
-Red flags of Turkish hair mills include pressure, vague responsibility, and package style medical decisions that should make a patient cautious.
+The risk is higher in high volume or travel focused settings where you may feel the day cannot be changed.
+Red flags of Turkish hair mills include pressure, vague responsibility, and package style medical decisions that should make you cautious.

 There may be selected cases where light, properly monitored sedation is reasonable.
 That is very different from routine deep sleep, vague “painless surgery” promises, or giving medicine because the clinic wants the day to continue.
 If sedation is used, it should be exceptional, justified, and medically supervised.
 It should never be sold as a shortcut to a better transplant, and it should never replace careful injection technique or proper preoperative review.